AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 1. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder you want to use as the _home folder_ for your EduBook.

 1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>